gitalytics/dragonballer/README.md

 # dragonballer

-a test repo for the gitalytics magic
+A test repo for the gitalytics magic

 ## Branching

-this repository seeks to provide some interesting branching activity in its history.
+This repository seeks to provide some interesting branching activity in its history.
 This section details some of the branching structures that are provided by this repository.